Blue Cheese vs Époisses Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk. Époisses Cheese is made with cow milk.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized. Époisses Cheese is made with cow milk.

 Composition and Texture

-Époisses Cheese has a subtle, fruity, distinctive, balanced flavor. Époisses's aroma can be described as "undergrowth".
+Blue Cheese has a sharp, tangy, savory, salty, pungent taste.
+Blue's aroma can be described as "strong, pungent, earthy, funky". Époisses Cheese has a subtle, fruity, distinctive, balanced taste. Époisses's aroma can be described as "undergrowth".

 Appearance and Aging